belluga/tenancy/.github/ISSUE_TEMPLATE/feature-suggestion.md

 ---
 name: "\U0001F4A1 Feature Suggestion"
-about: Suggest an idea for stancl/tenancy.
+about: Suggest an idea for belluga/tenancy.
 title: ''
 labels: feature
-assignees: stancl
+assignees: belluga

 ---